kemckinnmsft/HOL3000/instructions.md

 # Reviewing Protected Documents
 [🔙](#azure-information-protection)

-Now that we have Classified and Protected documents using the scanner, we can review the documents we looked at previously to see their change in status.
+Now that we have Classified and Protected documents using the scanner, we can review the documents to see their change in status.

-1. [] Switch to @lab.VirtualMachine(Client01).SelectLink.
+1. [] Switch to @lab.VirtualMachine(Client01).SelectLink and log in with the password +++@lab.VirtualMachine(Client01).Password+++.

 2. [] Navigate to ```\\Scanner01.contoso.azure\documents```.